 During the course of the journey, Ivermee introduces readers to a number of fascinating characters associated with the cities on the way to Sagar Island, the final stop.
 Few of these names will be familiar; English-speaking readers are more often acquainted with the more famous (and usually British) figures such as Clive or Warren Hastings, both associated with the East India Company.
 He begins with Pedro Tavares, who managed to pique emperor Akbar’s curiosity and subsequently benefit from his generosity and Murshid Quli Khan, the founder of Murshidabad, a former slave-boy whose talents were discovered by Aurangzeb and who rose to become a powerful ruler in his own right.
 Ivermee introduces us to many others, foreign and native, whose careers flourished in the Hooghly area, such as, Joseph-François Dupleix, under whose governorship from 1731 Chandernagore reached the peak of its power and who vastly extended French trading throughout Bengal and surrounding areas.
 There’s also William Carey (1761-1834), the Serampore missionary of humble origins with an interest in Sanskrit language and literature who, among other accomplishments, made a fortune in indigo, learned Bengali, translated portions of the Bible into that language, introduced printing and founded Serampore University, the first degree-awarding university in India.
 Indians we may mention include Carey’s Hindu counterpart the eminent religious philosopher and social reformer Raja Rammohun Roy (1772-1833).
 As well. we encounter a considerable number of British surveyors and engineers who studied the river and attempted to annex its powers.

 Ivermee combines historical knowledge and erudition with a sense that history is not made simply by great men and impressive events, but by hordes of lesser human beings and smaller events which, taken together, change the way history progresses.
-The Hooghly remains in the centre of it all, oblivious to the great events taking place along its course and of its importance as what John Keay calls “a crucible of global exchange.”
+The Hooghly remains in the center of it all, oblivious to the great events taking place along its course and of its importance as what John Keay calls “a crucible of global exchange.”
 It’s the cement which keeps the various nationalities connected to each other at the same time as they are, as Matthew Arnold put it, “in the sea of life enisled” in their various settlements.

 Ivermee does not unnecessarily elevate the importance of the Hooghly: he demonstrates—via a compelling story—that even a short tributary river can be an important source of all manner of global interaction.
 “Above all,” he concludes,